stappersg/vBook/src/reference/vSL/services.md

 +---------+--------------+------+-----+---------+
 ```

-To connect to the database, we create a "mysql_greylist" service of type `db:mysql`.
+To connect to the database, create a "mysql_greylist" service of type `db:mysql`.

 ```js
 service mysql_greylist db:mysql = #{